Technology is a fundamental resource for human development.

 How should we control the development of technology?

 Technology must be harnessed for the good of humanity and the planet.

-FILED UNDER: Editorial & Opinion, Human Impacts, Magazine Articles, Societal Impact
+FILED UNDER: Articles, Editorial & Opinion, Ethics, Human Impacts, Magazine Articles, Social Implications of Technology, Societal Impact

 When faced with an ethical problem such as a conflict of interest in which codes of ethics or available ethical problem-solving methods cannot help us decide upon the moral course of action to take.
 A method claimed to be helpful in such situations is The New York Times Test.

 FILED UNDER: Articles, Artificial Intelligence (AI), Editorial & Opinion, Ethics, Human Impacts, Magazine Articles, Robotics, Social Implications of Technology, Societal Impact

 Emerging social contexts add new requirements to the knowledge that successful roboticists need.
 Much of this additional knowledge comes from the social sciences and humanities.